cecada/Tenda-AC6-Root-Acces/README.md

 This results in 301 redirect to main.html, and of critical importance, a cookie is set with the hash + a pseudo-random 6 byte string.
 For example: 2a3ffeeda250174eaeba880553e0dfd4<b>piacvb</b> With this "token" we can do a lot of harm.

 Given the simplicity of authentication, the acceptance, and auto-population of default password, creating a brute-force script to find the password, and thus the MD5 hash is trivial.

+Why is this a problem?
+I mean, if you have admin creds shouldn't you be able to turn on telnet?
+Perhaps.
+However, on this model the admin user interface does not have an interface for this.
+I have read some other model do.
+This seems to be an API access that wasn't intended for this model.

 <h2>Turning on Telnet</h2>
 With this router, telnet is not on by default.
 I discovered a method, once you are connected and brute-forced the admin password you can turn it on without having to physically access the hardware.